Piotr-Augustynski/Statistics/README.md

 ## Usage

-Go directly to the program folder (statistics) in terminal and run command
+1. Go directly to the program folder (statistics) in terminal
+2. Paste the file with the correct scheme into a folder called reports
+3. Run command

 ```bash
 ruby bin/statistics file_name